balena-io-hardware/fin-info-doc/documentation/manual/manual.md

 The balena Fin supports the Raspberry Pi Compute Module 3 **lite** (CM3L).

-&quot;Lite&quot; means that the module itself has the eMMC socket unpopulated and the traces are exposed via SODIMM-200.
+"Lite" means that the module itself has the eMMC socket unpopulated and the traces are exposed via SODIMM-200.
 This is very important since the standard CM3 has a fixed 4GB eMMC.
 Instead, with the CM3L, the balena Fin can expose variable storage sizes via its embedded eMMC wired to the CM3L via the SODIMM-200 pins.

 _NOTE: Any recent OS distribution (2018+) for the Raspberry Pi 3 Model B should be compatible with the balena Fin.
-This includes Raspbian and resinOS 2.x targeting the &quot;Balena Fin&quot; device-type._
+This includes Raspbian and resinOS 2.x targeting the "Balena Fin" device-type._

 The Raspberry Pi Foundation provides a tool that allows the Compute Module to expose the eMMC as a mass storage device that can be flashed like any other media.
 We implemented this feature directly in Etcher by developing our own native nodeJS implementation, which is currently up to 3 times faster.
 This feature is available on [E](https://etcher.io/)[tcher](https://etcher.io/)starting from version 1.2.1 for OSX and Windows (Windows still needs the Raspberry Pi Foundation [usbboot](https://github.com/raspberrypi/usbboot/blob/master/win32/rpiboot_setup.exe) drivers installed, but we are working on integrating the drivers into Etcher in an upcoming release).